Sunday, 2 April 2023

 Decals

-Now the Alliance Model Works instrument decals had finally arrived it was time to get back to work on the 8ton.
+Now the Alliance Model Works instrument decals had finally arrived it was time to get back to work on the 8-ton.
 As well as the instrument decals the Wehrmacht licence plates were also added.
 These were made up from the individually numbered kit decals.
 A weight stencil included on the kit decal sheet was also added to the driver’s side of the cab.
 They were all sealed with an airbrushed coat of VMS satin varnish.

-Faded whitewash.
+Faded whitewash

-My first solution to removing more of the whitewash layer was to go a second round of chipping only this time being a bit more aggressive with the 'scrubbing action' and using some slightly stiffer brushes.
-In the end it still looked like I had layered a cloudy highlight colour over most of the previous work.
-Not deterred I then went all in on selected areas with a dab of thinner on the brush and this time it did remove the white acrylic but the desired pattern effect and demarcation areas between the base coat and the whitewash was way too soft.
-In the end I resorted to first a MIG Neutral pin wash to bring back some contrast then went a second round with acrylic whitewash over some Tresemme hairspray.
+In the end I resorted to first adding a MIG Neutral pin wash to bring back some contrast, then once dry I went a second round with acrylic whitewash, only this time over some Tresemme hairspray.
 It still wasn't how I had envisaged it turning out, but I conceded it was going to require far too much work to start over.
 I got the look I was after in places like the fenders and cab sides, but the bonnet and radiator housing were going to need some further work.
-What I had originally intended to do was to dry fit some tools to the bonnet and whitewash with them in place but I completely forgot to add them😕 This would have left some nice tool witness marks and probably have helped the overall look of the bonnet/hood.
+What I had originally intended to do was to dry fit some tools to the bonnet and whitewash over with them in place but I completely forgot to add them😕 This would have left some nice tool witness marks and probably have helped the overall look of the bonnet/hood.
 So, with that effect in mind I am going to attempt to recreate that effect with masking tape and a pointy stick dampened with thinner.
 It's either that or start completely over with the kit's second bonnet/hood.
 It might still come to that...........

 Progress so far.